rossta/rossta.github.com/source/blog/2018-08-22-new-article.html.md

 ```bash
 rails s -b 'ssl://127.0.0.1:3000?key=config/ssl/localhost.ross.key&cert=config/ssl/localhost.ross.crt'
 ```
-Using `foreman`?
-Place this command in the `Procfile` and modify the port to your choosing or to the $PORT variable.
+Since I use `foreman` to run my application locally, I'll place this command in the `Procfile.dev` file.
+You can modify the port to your choosing or reference the $PORT variable.

 The `-b` option is forwarded to the underlying puma server, so the command could alternatively work as:
 ```bash